 Objectives What we need to achieve Strategies How we're going to do it Measures of Success How we will be judged 3.2 Enhance connectivity 3.2.1 Connect the Town through a safe and inviting walking and cycling network.
-Community / Stakeholder Satisfaction Survey (roads, between places and people 3.2.2 Advocate for improved and innovative transport access and solutions. footpaths and cycle paths)

-3.2.3 Enhance neighbourhoods. the liveability of local Community/ Satisfaction Stakeh Survey (ac transport cess 3.2.4 Enhance road l safety through des ign to public access to To •
+Community / Stakeholder Satisfaction Survey (roads, between places and people 3.2.2 Advocate for improved and innovative transport access and solutions. footpaths and cycle paths) Community/ Stakeholder Satisfaction Survey (access 3.2.3 Enhance the liveability of local neighbourhoods. to public transport both access to Town and within.)
+3.2.4 Enhance road safety through design